Meet the Board

 - Board member of Wildcare Inc. (2009-2013)

-He is a senior partner of a prominent Launceston law practice and is an experienced legal practitioner having practiced as both a barrister and solicitor for other thirty-five years.
+He recently retired from private legal practice and is an experienced legal practitioner having practiced as both a barrister and solicitor for over thirty-five years.

 Mr Mihal is a director of a generalist law practice in Ulverstone and he undertakes mainly litigious work including civil, criminal and child protection.
 He served on the Council of the Law Society of Tasmania for 7 years including as President in 2013/2014, the Law Foundation of Tasmania, the Management Committee of the North West Community Legal Centre including as Chair, and the Law Council of Australia’s Regional, Remote, Rural Lawyers’ Advisory Committee.
 He is currently Chairman of a charitable organisation called the Roland View Estate Trust and a member of the Local Government Code of Conduct Panel.

 Ms Heather Kent is presently CEO of the St Vincent de Paul Society of Tasmania, a large organisation that provides support to those most vulnerable across the community through a broad variety of programs.
 Prior to this she was CEO of the RHH Research Foundation, an independent entity that is recognised as one of the largest funding bodies for local medical research in Tasmania.